Sean2108/Yet-Another-COVID-API/README.md

 - Call the endpoint with attributes 'from' and/or 'to' to get the numbers of all confirmed cases and deaths for each state and country between the from date and to date.
 For example https://yet-another-covid-api.herokuapp.com/cases?from=3/2/20&to=3/10/20.
 - Call the endpoint with attribute 'aggregateCountries' set to true to aggregate the counts to the country level instead of the state level.
 For example, https://yet-another-covid-api.herokuapp.com/cases?aggregateCountries=true.
 - Call the endpoint with country name in the field 'country' to extract the numbers of confirmed cases and deaths for all states in the country.
 For example, https://yet-another-covid-api.herokuapp.com/cases?country=Singapore.
+- Call the endoint with attribute 'perDay' set to true to get a returned value without aggregated counts.
+Each state/country in the list will have a list of days with the cumulative number of confirmed cases and deaths up till that day.
+For example, https://yet-another-covid-api.herokuapp.com/cases?perDay=true.

 /news:
 - Get news for country in the field to extract the latest coronavirus news for that country.
 Will use the News API (https://newsapi.org/) for obtaining this information.
 For example, https://yet-another-covid-api.herokuapp.com/news?country=Singapore